openthread/openthread/tools/tcat_ble_client/README.md

 - `thread stop` - Disable Thread interface.
 - `hello` - Send "hello world" application data and read the response.
 - `exit` - Close the connection and exit.
 - `dataset` - View and manipulate current dataset.
-See `dataset help` for more information.
+Use `dataset help` for more information.